 Try to wire two branches of similar thickness located near each other with one piece of wire (double-wiring, see photo 2, above) where possible, and wire the remaining branches separately (single-wiring).
 Wire all the branches you intend to shape before actually starting to bend them.
 When wiring an entire tree, work from the trunk to the primary branches and then start wiring the secondary branches.
 As a rule of thumb, use wire of 1/3 of the thickness of the branch you are wiring.
 The wire should be thick enough to hold the branch in its new shape.

 Both wiring techniques will be discussed in more detail now and information about how to safely bend the wired branches will be provided at the end of this page.
+Using the right Bonsai tools will help significantly.

 After having wired the entire tree you can start bending and repositioning the branches.
 Use your hands to hold the outside of the branch with your fingers, now bend the branch from the inside of the curve with your thumbs.
 This way you reduce the risk of splitting branches by spreading the force around the outside of the branch.
 When a branch is in position stop moving it, as repeated bending will likely damage the branch.
 Try to bend straight sections of branches slightly to make it look more natural.